Federal Habeas Corpus Lawyers

 2254 Motion for Habeas Relief

 If you are currently in state custody, then you may be eligible to file a 2254 motion.
 Again, “custody” does not necessarily mean that you are imprisoned.
 You could be in custody without being behind bars.
 If you are in custody under the state, you can petition for habeas corpus relief through the 2254 motion with the United States Supreme Court.
 In order to petition, your state custody must be “a violation of the Constitution or laws or treaties of the United States.”
 Our federal lawyers also file federal appeals in all federal appellate courts.
 Find out how a Brownstone habeas corpus lawyer can help you file a 2254 motion.
 Claims of actual innocence are processed under Section 2241.
-2241 Petition for Actual Innocence are governed under section 2241 or a different standard of relief.
+2241 Petition for Actual Innocence is governed under section 2241 or a different standard of relief.

 Choose Your State for More Information About our Federal Habeas Writs